www.facebook.com/ian.wall.127

 we could see that the rain of the previous night had laid a thin layer of snow

 over the nearby hills.
-A continuing steady ascent took us through the forests
+A continuing steady ascent took us through

 and pasture land of the middle valley until we arrived at our second camp site